Haidy-Hosam/Haidy-Hosam/README.md

 - 🟩 **Problem-Solving Scripts** – implementations in C/C++ & Python
 - 🟧 **Mini Learning Apps** – applying what I learn in IT courses

-> If you want, I can create a "Projects Section" for your actual repos later.

 ---